Protecting your privacy

 Please read this GDPR Privacy Notice carefully and ensure that you understand it.
 Your acceptance of this GDPR Privacy Notice is deemed to occur upon your first visit to the site.

 Account - an account required to access and/or use certain areas and features of our site and any contract held with us.

-Cookie – a small text file placed on your computer or device by our site when you visit certain parts of our site and/or when you use certain features of our site.
+Cookie - a small text file placed on your computer or device when you visit certain parts of the site and/or when you use certain features of the site.

 Cookie Law - the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003.